RLTree/LabMateAI/docs/data_format.md

 ## Adding New Tools

-To add a new tool to the **LabMate** recommendation system, follow these steps:
+To add a new tool to the **LabMateAI** recommendation system, follow these steps:

 ### 1. Open `tools.json`